-The aim of this management plan is to complement existing national and local planning policies, by providing further advice on the management of the Farnham Town Centre CA. All the recommendations set out in this document are intended to preserve and/or enhance the character and appearance of the CA without compromising its historic environment.
+The aim of this management plan is to complement the existing national and local planning policies, but provide further advice on the management of the Farnham Town Centre CA. All the recommendations set out in this document are intended to preserve and/or enhance the character and appearance of the CA without compromising the historic environment.